ibersanoMS/terraform-azure-template/README.md

-# Getting Started with Terraform
+# Getting Started with Terraform on Azure

-Use this template to create a new repository with a basic Terraform file setup and GitHub workflows for validation and deployment.
+Use this template to create a new repository with a basic Terraform file setup and GitHub workflows for validation and deployment on Azure.

 This template has basic workflows and scripts needed for the workflows in the ```.github/ ``` folder and basic Terraform files in the ``` src/ ``` folder.